dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Strength grows in the moments when you think you can't go on but you keep going anyway.**
+**Be strong when you are weak, brave when you are scared, and humble when you are victorious.**

 Anonymous